supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 7. On the **Add members** page select **+ Add members** and select the **ODLuser** from the list and select **(1) Add** and then **Next.

+**Note**: DID is your unique deployment ID and can be found under the environment details tab.

 8. On the **Edit Settings** enter **SG-IT-DID** under the **Group Email address**.
 Leave the rest of the options unchanged and select **Next**.

 9. On the **Review and finish adding group** and select **Create Group**.